SmartThingsDIY/esp32-aws-ble-server/README.md

 <img align="right" src="https://github.com/MecaHumArduino/ble-server/blob/master/docs/esp32.png?raw=true" style="max-width:100%;" height="350">

-# ESP32 Coding Session 01
+# ESP32 Coding Sessions
-# Connect to WiFi and send data to AWS IoT
+## Connect to WiFi and send data to AWS IoT
+## Create a BLE server and interact with devices through Bluetooth

 This coding session is the first video of a series where I will be exploring the ESP32 board following capabilities: